stan754/IntuneGraph/docs/Reference/Private/Invoke-GetRequest.md

 ### None.
 No objects can be piped into this function

 ## OUTPUTS
-### This function returns the response of the completion request
+### This function returns the response

 ## NOTES
-NAME: Complete-AzureStorageUpload
+NAME: Invoke-GetRequest

 ## RELATED LINKS